Macrometacorp/support-sample-apps/README.md

 Stream Workers

+## GroceryStore

+### Description

+Macrometa Query Workers and Graphs are used to show item recommendations based on customer purchase history for a grocery store setting.

+### Features

+Query Workers, Graphs

+## HotelLocator

+### Description

+Macrometa Query Workers and Geo-location are used to find nearby hotels with available rooms.

+### Features

+Query Workers, Geo-JSON

+## MoviesRelationships

+### Description

+Macrometa Graphs and Query Workers are used to find relationships between movies in the Marvel Cinematic Universe (MCU).

+### Features

+Query Workers, Graphs

+## SWexamples

+### Description

+Macrometa Stream Worker query that updates different Stripe collections based on event types received from a database source.
+It uses a JavaScript function to map event types to collection names and inserts the data into the appropriate collection.

+### Features

+Query Workers

+## SearchByDates

+### Description

+Macrometa Query Workers are used for filtering data inside a collection.

+### Features

+Query Workers

+## SearchByPhrase

+### Description

+Macrometa Query Workers and Search are used for filtering data inside a collection.

+### Features

+Query Workers, Search

+## SearchProducts

+### Description

+Macrometa Query Workers and SEARCH are used to get the subset of the data inside a collection.

+### Features

+Query Workers, Search

+## StoreFulfillment

+### Description

+Macrometa Stream Worker application that ships needed items to a specific city.

+### Features

+Stream Workers

+## StoreInventory

+### Description

+Macrometa Stream Worker application that aggregates the inventory levels for each brand in the 'catalog' collection and stores the results in a destination collection.

+### Features

+Stream Workers

+## fleetManagementApp

+### Description

+The Real-time Fleet Management System aims to provide businesses with an efficient way to manage and monitor their vehicles, optimize routing based on traffic conditions, and track vehicle statuses.
+The application leverages Macrometa's GDN geospatial GeoJSON feature for accurate mapping and real-time updates.

+### Features

+Query Workers, Geo-JSON

+## geoNewsAggregator

+### Description

+A news aggregator that collects and organizes news articles based on user location, allowing them to access local news and events easily.

+### Features

+Query Workers, Geo-JSON

+## productManagementApp

+### Description

+Macrometa Stream Worker to track when items are sold, repaired or returned.

+### Features

+Stream Workers

 ## Tier 2
 Tier 2 apps are more complex applications that showcase a wider range of programming concepts and techniques.